Here’s How To Make Non-Greasy Pizza

 Of course, your pizza won’t taste the same; depending on your preferences, you will either like it better or you won’t.
 However, switching your toppings from pork to turkey or beef will make your pizza less greasy.

-Changing the Crust
+Changing the crust

 As a rule, deep-dish pizza is greasier than thin-crust or pan pizza.
 So if you aim to reduce the grease and fat in your pizza, choose one of the less fatty options.
 If you decide to do the crust yourself, do not experiment with it; stick to the recipe and choose the less greasy crust variant.

 The kind of sauce you use in your pizza will also influence its fat content.
 Using fresh tomato sauce will significantly reduce the fat content, but it will add moisture.
-After blending the tomatoes for sauce, leave them in the strainer for a while, and this way, you will have a nice tomato sauce without excess fat or moisture.
+After blending the tomatoes for sauce, leave them in the strainer for a while; this way, you will have a nice tomato sauce without excess fat or moisture.

 Avoid store-bought tomato sauces, as they contain a lot of fats and sugar, which will undoubtedly be absorbed in your pizza.

-However, baking your pizza at higher temperatures will result in a slightly overdone pizza with a hard crust; if you can tolerate this, then go ahead.
+However, baking your pizza at higher temperatures will result in a slightly overdone pizza with a hard crust; if you can tolerate this, go ahead.

 Blotting